team of people in an office

 Measuring Teamwork:

-With practice, the brain can spot distinctions so subtle they’re impossible to describe.
+“With practice, the brain can spot distinctions so subtle they’re impossible to describe.
 For example, in an experiment, humans and computers were asked to spot rocks and mines using sonar detection systems in a submarine.
-In time, sonar operators could tell if an object was a mine or a rock, but they couldn’t explain why.
-Yet the computers still struggled.’
+Over time, sonar operators could tell if an object was a mine or a rock, but they couldn’t explain why.
+Yet the computers still struggled.”

-Dr Daniel Glaser, Director of Science Gallery at King’s College London.
+— Dr Daniel Glaser, Director of Science Gallery at King’s College London.

-Build a Positive, Agile Team:
+Build a Positive, Agile Team

 If I trust you, you feel more trustworthy, and you give trust back.

-• Take a real interest in your team.
-Employees feel respected when a manager greets and acknowledges them and genuinely ask if they need help with something.
-Ask questions and let other explain the process and where they are at.
-Set aside time to assist, it’s better than trying to troubleshoot later.
+• Respect: Employees feel respected when a manager greets and acknowledges them and genuinely asks if they need help with something.

 Resources: